dartsidedev/xcontext/README.md

 }
 ```

-In case the `.of` static method accepts extra parameters, those values as exposed in a different getter, such as:
+In case the `.of` static method accepts extra parameters, those values are exposed in a different getter, such as:

 ```dart
 // Navigator.of(context, rootNavigator: true)
 context.rootNavigator;
 // Theme.of(this, shadowThemeOnly: true);
 context.shadowTheme;
 ```